 Do all ligament injuries need surgery?

 Not all ligament injuries need surgery but some do.
 A good example of a grade III ligament sprain that almost always requires surgery is an ACL (anterior cruciate ligament) rupture in the knee.
-However, most grade II and all grade I sprain are treated without surgery.
+However, most grade II and all grade I sprains are treated without surgery.

 Is the meniscus a ligament?

 Yes and no. The meniscus is an interesting structure.
 It is made of cartilage and the type of collagen seen in ligaments.
-There is two meniscus in the knee and they act like “shock absorbers” and are involved in pivoting.
+There are two meniscus in the knee and they act like “shock absorbers” and are involved in pivoting.
 Many patients with arthritis in the knees will have damage to the meniscus known as “degenerative” tears.
 Brand new, or “acute” tears, can occur with injuries.

 It is important to know which kind of meniscus tear you have.
 This is because removing a part, or all, of the meniscus, can result in early or worsening arthritis.
 This is because the meniscus protects the cartilage covering the knee bones (known as articular or joint cartilage) from wearing down.

 The American Academy of Family Physicians (May 1, 2015, Volume 91, Number 9), found there is emerging evidence showing that arthroscopic knee surgeries involving the “clean out” of degenerative meniscus tears, also known as partial meniscectomy, show no long-term benefit in middle-aged people.

 How should my ligament injury in Kansas City be treated?